naiilya/stat228_portfolio/README.md

   This project addresses the question “does money buy happiness?” from the perspective of the global “happiness score” and its correlation to GDP per capita.
 - **Blog Post:** [Read it here](https://github.com/naiilya/does-money-buy-happiness-miniproject1)

-#### Project 2: Data Wrangling Tutorial
+#### Project 2: Data Wrangling Tutorial!
 - **Summary:**
   Hands-on tutorial based on the Economic Freedom of the World Report (2022).
 - **Blog Post:** [Read it here](https://github.com/naiilya/economic-freedom-world-report-miniproject2)

 #### Project 3: Risk Modeling with Random Forest and Logistic Regression.
-Final Project for the Data Science Course at Simmons
 - **Summary:**
+  Final Project for the Data Science Course at Simmons:
   Project on Predicting Loan Repayment Outcomes During GFC (Global Financial Crisis).
 - **Blog Post:** [Read it here](https://github.com/naiilya/final-project-stat228)
 ---